 When your device is using Bluetooth to play music through another system, it severely drains its battery.
 When the battery is empty, the music will stop playing on the speaker as it is not receiving a signal.

 This results in having to shackle your device to a nearby power source while it charges giving you no freedom to roam your house with your phone.

-If you have a PLAY:1, we have more good news for you.
+If you have Sonos One, we have more good news for you.
 You can now mount it on a stand whilst charging your device.
-What's more, whilst it emits an ambient light to fill your room with atmosphere.
+What's more, whilst it emits an ambient light to fill your room with the atmosphere.
 Take a look here.

 Enjoy pure, uncompressed audio

 The amount of digital information that can pass through Bluetooth is much less than WiFi.
 This means Bluetooth devices have to compress the file size which means audio quality subsequently suffers which is not ideal.

 You will notice that if you listen to a song on a Bluetooth device and then through a WiFi device, the difference in quality is actually quite noticeable.

 To wrap up, we understand the benefits of Bluetooth but for filling your home full of music, WiFi offers much more freedom and flexibility to enjoy your music exactly the way you want to and that is why we love Sonos so much.

 Have a good look through our blog to find out how you can start off your wireless journey with Sonos.

 Does Sonos need to be plugged in?